openactive/openactive-python/README.md

 }
 ```

 The returned outputs are, once again, in dictionary form, and the main content of interest is found under the `items` key.
 The above output display is truncated, and you will see many more items if you run the command yourself.
-This output cannot be flattened via the `flat` keyword, as its structure is essential to maintain.
-All URLs that were visited in the feed chain are also returned in the output, as well as the "origin" component of the first URL, and the next URL to be visited when the feed is updated by the publisher, in order to continue the read at this point in the feed chain at a later time.
+This output cannot be flattened via the `flat` keyword, as its structure is essential to maintain for potential later use.
+All URLs that were visited in the feed chain are also returned in the output, as well as the first URL "origin" component, and the next URL to be visited when the feed is updated by the publisher, in order to continue the read at this point in the feed chain at a later time.
 To do this, which can also be done if we encounter an issue and only receive output from a partial read of the feed chain, we give the output dictionary to the function as argument rather than the feed starting URL.
 Using the super-event feed to illustrate, we would do:

 ```
->>> opportunities_super_new = oa.get_opportunities(opportunities_super)
+>>> superevent_opportunities_new = oa.get_opportunities(superevent_opportunities)
 ```

 ## Assess opportunities

-After obtaining a set of opportunity items, we can scan through all of them and count the various "kind" and "type" values that appear.
-Usually there is only one kind and one type, and usually these are the same as each other too, but there can be differences and this is useful to keep in mind.
+After obtaining a set of opportunity items, we can scan through all of them and count the various "kind" and "type" values that appear, using the functions `get_item_kinds` and `get_item_data_types`.
+Usually there is only one kind and one type for a given feed, and usually these are the same as each other too, but there can be differences and this is useful to keep in mind.
 Let's take a look for the opportunities obtained above.

 For the super-event data we have:

 ```
->>> len(opportunities_super['items'].keys())
+>>> len(superevent_opportunities['items'].keys())
 916
->>> printer(oa.get_item_kinds(opportunities_super))
+>>> printer(oa.get_item_kinds(superevent_opportunities))
 {
     "SessionSeries": 916
 }
->>> printer(oa.get_item_data_types(opportunities_super))
+>>> printer(oa.get_item_data_types(superevent_opportunities))
 {
     "SessionSeries": 916
 }